espressomd/espresso/doc/sphinx/introduction.rst

 compensated for by saving much of the user time while trying to understand what the code is supposed to do.

 Hand-in-hand with the extensibility and readability of the code comes the flexibility of the whole program.
 On the one hand, it is provided by the generalized functionality of its parts, avoiding highly specialized functions.
-An example can be the implementation of the Generic Lennard-Jones potential described in section :ref:`GenLennardJones` where the user can change all available parameters.
-Where possible, default values are avoided, providing the user with the possibility of choice.
-|es| cannot be aware whether your particles are representing atoms or
-billiard balls, so it cannot check if the chosen parameters make sense and it is the user’s responsibility to make sure they do.
+An example can be the implementation of the Generic Lennard-Jones potential described in section :ref:`generic_lennard_jones_interaction` where the user can change all available parameters.
+Where possible, default values are avoided, providing the user with the possibility of choice.  |es| cannot be aware whether your particles are representing atoms or billiard balls, so it cannot check if the chosen parameters make sense and it is the user’s responsibility to make sure they do.

 On the other hand, flexibility of |es| stems from the employment of a scripting language at the steering level.
 Apart from the ability to